olimorris/hledger-forecast/README.md

 > **Note**: See the [example.yml](https://github.com/olimorris/hledger-forecast/blob/main/example.yml) file for an example of a complex config file

-Firstly, create a `yml` file which will contain the transactions you'd like to forecast:
+Firstly, create a `yaml` file which will contain the transactions you'd like to forecast:

 ```yaml
 # forecast.yml